Port Pirie South

 Port Pirie South has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch validations, as of November 2025, the Port Pirie South statistical area's population is estimated at around 3,958.
-This reflects an increase of 80 people since the 2021 Census, which reported a population of 3,878.
-The change was inferred from AreaSearch's resident population estimate of 3,922 in June 2024 and an additional 25 validated new addresses since the Census date.
-This level of population equates to a density ratio of 256 persons per square kilometer.
-Port Pirie South's 2.1% growth since census positions it within 2.2 percentage points of the SA3 area (4.3%).
-Population growth was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Port Pirie South's population is estimated at around 3,962 as of Feb 2026.
+This reflects an increase of 84 people (2.2%) since the 2021 Census, which reported a population of 3,878 people.
+The change is inferred from the resident population of 3,922 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 26 validated new addresses since the Census date.
+This level of population equates to a density ratio of 256 persons per square kilometer, providing significant space per person and potential room for further development.
+Port Pirie South's 2.2% growth since census positions it within 2.2 percentage points of the SA3 area (4.4%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
-Projections indicate a decline in overall population by 11 persons by 2041.
-However, growth is anticipated for specific age cohorts, notably the 85 and over group, projected to increase by 97 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, projections indicate a decline in overall population for the suburb, with its population expected to decline by 23 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 94 people.

 Frequently Asked Questions - Population